-

 Day 9 Depart Sintra

 There are regular bus and train connections from Sintra to Lisbon.
 Your hosts can usually provide the most accurate local details, but if you need additional guidance, our team is happy to help.
+Alternatively, you may wish to ask your accommodation for a taxi to the airport.

 > Portugal Hiking Tours > Lisbon & Sintra-Cascais Natural Park > Moderate Hikes > 9-Day / 8-Night Moderate